 Profile Using Web Analytics

 Marketing professionals today know that good CX drives sales.
-Customer journey data doesn’t just group customers according to their purchases.
-Journey analytics identify every customer individually, based on their interactions throughout their journey with you.
+Customer journey analysis doesn’t just group customers according to their purchases.
+Journey data analytics identify every customer individually, based on their interactions throughout their journey with you.
 Businesses can then track and store invaluable data for future use.

 Use this data to zoom in on unique micro-journeys.
 This is what KPIs and traditional customer mapping usually miss.
 Web analytics tools track customer journeys in different ways.